jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 If you are going to work five days a week, then you're over four hours commuting.
 That is half of a full workday riding a bicycle, car, train, or bus.
 In the best case scenario, you are using that time to read, listen to a podcast, or trying to think deeply about a problem.
 In reality, you're trying to do one of those activities, but are continuously distracted by the world around you.
 You have to worry about avoiding accidents, driving safely, or another distracting concern.

-Commuting has been shown to have negative effects on the commuters [TODO: LINKS].
+Commuting has been shown to have negative effects on the commuters[^6].
 Being able to work remotely lets you avoid those problems.

 ### Flexibility in schedule